Cannellino Bean of Atina DOP

 Thin “peel”: no soaking required;

 Sowing is done by hand or with the seeder from June 15th to July 15th of each year.

 Irrigation is carried out every 6-10 days, using the waters of the Melfa river, the Mollarino stream and their tributaries with the flow, rain or drop method.

 The harvest takes place in the period between 10 September and 30 October.
-Once harvested, the plants are left to dry (in covered or uncovered environments) for a maximum period of 45 days from harvesting, after which they are subjected to threshing.
+Once harvested, the plants are left to dry (in covered or uncovered environments) for a maximum period of 45 days from harvest.
+They are then subjected to threshing.